-The immediate impulse for a start of this project was the sale by the city of Otwock the Abram Gurewicz’s guesthouse from 1906 – back then it was a landmark of the city, but then in 2016 it was a devastated building which – despite its unique history – still could not get its second life.
-The matter was not obvious, because organizing a modern clinic inside a wooden structure subject to conservation restrictions seemed to be a breakneck project.
+The immediate impulse for the start of this project was the sale by the city of Otwock the Abram Gurewicz’s guesthouse from 1906 – back then it was a landmark of the city, but then in 2016 it was a devastated building which – despite its unique history – still could not get its second life.
+The matter was not obvious, because organizing a clinic inside a wooden structure subject to conservation restrictions seemed to be a breakneck project.
 However, the decision was made – the vision of a rescue of the largest Otwock’s Świdermajer won with mathematical calculations.
 Immediately after the purchase of the guesthouse, there were many voices undermining the intentions of investors, suspected of wanting to take over the land for the implementation of a real estate development project.
 Over time, the visible progress of work done left no illusions: the Abram Gurewicz guesthouse was regaining its former extraordinariness!

 It was not easy to restore this historic building.
 First, careful demolition with the numbering of elements so that all of them that are in good condition can be reused.
 The required sterility of the medical facility, including operating theatres, excluded the possibility of sticking to the wooden technology – so inside the originally assembled wooden structure there is a second concrete structure that meets all medical standards.
-Designing the installation was a great challenge – all wires and lines had to be fit into the dimensions of the original building, which forced the use of unique and unconventional solutions and technologies, at the same time pro environmentally aware.
+Designing the installation was a great challenge – all wires and lines had to fit into the dimensions of the original building, which forced the use of unique and unconventional solutions and technologies, at the same time pro environmentally aware.

 The name of MIRAI Clinic is not accidental.
 The word “Mirai” in Japanese means a good future, and this is what we want to create for all our patients.